-Policy 3.1023.103 Protection of archeological and cultural resources should be ensured.
+Policy 3.103 Protection of archeological and cultural resources should be ensured, and the natural drainage function of the arroyos should be maintained to manage stormwater, interconnect the ecology of Petroglyph National Monument, maintain the cultural resource of ancient pathways, and provide recreational trails.
 The Volcano Mesa area contains several sites of archeological significance, many of which (but not all) have been designated as Major Public Open Space.
 These Petroglyph and settlement sites tend to be concentrated within the Northern Geologic Window, in the large tract owned by the State of New Mexico, along arroyo corridors, on some rock outcroppings, and within the Monument.